NNordhaus/JSLife/README.txt

 Expirimental implementation of "Conway's Game of Life", in JavaScript.

+You can view this in a JSFiddle here: http://jsfiddle.net/JPdrp/

 Why the game of life?

   It is a failry simple concept to start with, but can lead to many types of expirimentation.